karollynecosta/aws_solutions_architect-associate/README.md

 	Lifecycle Hooks: By default as soon as instance is launched in an ASG it's in service You have the ability to perform extra  steps before the instance goes in service (pending  state) and before the instance is terminated(terminated)
+					 Use the Auto Scaling group lifecycle hook to put the instance in a wait state and launch a custom script that installs the proprietary forensic tools and performs a pre-activation status check. able to download log files whenever an instance terminates because of a scale-in event from an auto-scaling policy.
+					 Use case:
+					 	A Solutions Architect must implement a solution that collects all of the application and server logs effectively.
+She should be able to perform a root cause analysis based on the logs, even if the Auto Scaling group immediately terminated the instance.
+					 		== Add a lifecycle hook to your Auto Scaling group to move instances in the Terminating state to the Terminating:Wait state to delay the termination of unhealthy Amazon EC2 instances.
+Configure a CloudWatch Events rule for the EC2 Instance-terminate Lifecycle Action Auto Scaling Event with an associated Lambda function.
+Trigger the CloudWatch agent to push the application logs and then resume the instance termination once all the logs are sent to CloudWatch Logs.

 	Launch Template vs Launch COnfiguration:
 		Both: Id of the AMI, instance type, key pair, SG, tags, user data...